 Private Loans.
 After exhausting the opportunities available from the federal aid programs, many students will consider private loan programs as a source of funding.
 The terms and conditions of these programs vary, and as such, students are encouraged to review the details of the programs before selecting a private loan program.
-Private loans are not eligible for loan consolidation programs made available for federal student loans.
-Interest rates, fees (both at the time of borrowing and at repayment), credit checks, and annual and aggregate loan limits require careful evaluation by students as consumers.
-As always, taking on debt for any reason should be done deliberately and only for amounts needed.
 Additional information may be obtained from the Office of Financial Aid or its website.